Smor-1/stock_analysis/README.md

 ### Project Description

-This project was created to xyz
+This project was created to analyze data for this reason